From our farm to your hands we ship all across the country!

 We believe in land connection, herbalism as activism with the Community Care Camper, and being the best stewards to the land that we are privileged to tend too.
 We go above and beyond organic agricultural practices, never using any chemicals on our property.
-We strongly believe in the conservation and rehabilitation of the environment.
+We strongly believe in the conservation and rehabilitation of the environment and soil.
 We are always reintroducing native, at risk, and endangered plants, along with transitioning formerly conventional agricultural land into the diverse ecosystem it once was, and can be for us and our pollinators.
+We uphold good soil health practices making sure the land is being worked regenerativly.
 Thank you for joining us in this mission.
 We must also thank the plants and people long before us who tended these lands, especially indigenous people, whose land we walk upon and knowledge we use.

 Plant eco-systems are having a tough time surviving due to development, land loss, and deforestation.
 Cultivating high demand herbs lightens our natural plant habitats load from people needing/wanting to wildcraft, and depleting these plants further.
 Our goals are to give back to these eco-systems, but also to the plant community by sustainably farming high quality herbs.
 When doing so, we bring our education with us.
 Bens training and years of experience in organic farming, and Alex’s training in herbal medicine has bridged to form Black Locust Gardens.
 With our knowledge we know when to harvest plants at their peak potency, proper drying temperatures to keep the plants vibrancy and integrity, soil testing, proper crop rotation, and mineral building.
 The difference between buying from us and bulk suppliers is a world apart.
 But also understand that with keeping our farm small to maintain quality we may not be as fast as communicating and shipping as larger farms are.